gitkraken/vscode-gitlens/README.md

 While GitLens offers a remarkable set of free features, a subset of features tailored for professional developers and teams, marked with a ✨, require a trial or paid plan for use on privately hosted repos &mdash; use on local or publicly hosted repos is free for everyone.
 Additionally some features marked with a ☁️, rely on GitKraken Dev Services which requires a GitKraken account and access is based on your plan, e.g. Free, Pro, etc.

-Preview ✨ features instantly for free for 3 days without an account, or start a free GitKraken trial to get an additional 7 days and gain access to ☁️ features to experience the full power of GitLens.
+Preview ✨ features instantly for free for 3 days without an account, or start a free GitLens Pro trial to get an additional 7 days and gain access to ☁️ features to experience the full power of GitLens.

 ## Are ✨ and ☁️ features free to use?